santiagocamposenr/ControlPublicacionesML/README.md

 **use the name creds.yaml or the code will not run.
 If you do so, your information will be safe; git ignores all .yaml files.**
 **if you choose another name you'll have to modified config.py file inside Todas directory**

+##### 9. File with google sheets credentials

+you must generate your google sheets api credentials.
+Place the file inside *juguetimax* directory; the path is the following: ControlPublicacionesML/juguetimax/

+**it must be a .json file**
+**it must be named creds.json or the code will not run properly**